layoutBox/StackViewLayout/README.md

 <br>

-:pushpin: StackLayout is actively updated.
+:pushpin: StackViewLayout is actively updated.
 So please come often to see latest changes.
 You can also **Star** it to be able to retrieve it easily later.

 <br>

-### StackLayout + PinLayout + FlexLayout
+### StackViewLayout + PinLayout + FlexLayout

 <a href="https://github.com/mirego/PinLayout"><img src="docs_markdown/images/flexlayout_plus_pinlayout_small.png" width="250"/></a>